Connect with us

 Reading academy manager Eamonn Dolan dies at 48

-FC stalwart Eamonn Dolan has passed away aged 48, after battling against cancer for a little under one year.
+Reading FC stalwart Eamonn Dolan has passed away aged 48, after battling against cancer for a little under one year.

-The statement read: “It is with the deepest and most profound sadness that Reading Club regretfully inform its supporters of the passing of Eamonn Dolan, who we tragically lost yesterday evening following a courageous battle against cancer at the age of 48.
+The statement read: “It is with the deepest and most profound sadness that Reading Football Club regretfully inform its supporters of the passing of Eamonn Dolan, who we tragically lost yesterday evening following a courageous battle against cancer at the age of 48.

 “His energy for football was infectious.
-His enthusiasm for the we all love was evident in his every compelling word he uttered.
+His enthusiasm for the sport we all love was evident in his every compelling word he uttered.
 The pride in his work was enviable.
 And each young player who Eamonn carefully nurtured through our Academy ranks and into professional football will today stand tall as testament to one great man’s total dedication and unassuming but single-minded commitment to his job.
 Eamonn led by shining example.
 And most notably, his love for this club was overwhelming.

 “That love was mutual.
 Everyone who worked with him at Reading respected and admired a man who will be desperately missed by staff, managers, coaches and players – both past and present throughout his 12 years as a Royal.